Provincial Archaeological Report Library (PARL)

 - What kind of data is available in PARL?

 - How can I apply for access to PARL?

 The primary purpose of the Provincial Archaeological Report Library (PARL) is to serve high-volume, repeat clients who require archaeological report information for land use planning or archaeological studies.

-The reports in the library contain scientific and technical information specific to the field of archaeology, so although all authorized users can search, view, download and order archaeological reports through PARL, non-archaeologists may want to seek professional archaeological assistance in interpreting report contents prior to making land use and resource decisions.
+The reports in the library contain scientific and technical information specific to the field of archaeology, so although all authorized users can search, view, download and order archaeological reports through PARL, non-archaeologists should seek professional archaeological assistance interpreting report contents prior to making land use and resource decisions.

 To make finding the right report easy for everyone, both quick and advanced keyword searches are available, and library users can search the complete text of all reports in the library (including title, body, and appendices) by:

 - Permit type

 The online library only contains permit reports for which a copyright license has been granted, plus permit reports where the B.C. government already owns copyright.

 To obtain permission, the Archaeology Branch contacts copyright owners of permit reports to request a license that will allow the inclusion of their reports in our online library.